Oct 19, 2020 | Politics & Society

 Oct 21, 2019 | Politics & Society

-By Dr. Jiyar Aghapouri Dr. Jiyar Aghapouri explores Turkey’s moves into Northern Syria.
+By Dr. Jiyar Aghapouri Jiyar Aghapouri explores Turkey’s moves into Northern Syria.
 On 17 October 2019 in a joint agreement, Turkey and the United States agreed on a five-day ceasefire following the Turkish offensive in the Northern Syria – a heavily Kurdish...

 Jan 22, 2019 | Politics & Society